-- Choose aerobic activities – activities that make your heart beat faster — like walking fast, dancing, swimming, or raking leaves.
+- Choose activities that make your heart beat faster — like walking fast, dancing, swimming, or raking leaves

-- Be sure to drink extra water before, during, and after getting active.
+- Be sure to drink extra water before, during, and after getting active

-- Take a break if you get short of breath or feel uncomfortable.
+- Take a break if you get short of breath or feel uncomfortable

-- Make sure you're not holding your breath.
-Breathe out as you lift the weight, and breathe in as you lower it.
+- Make sure you're not holding your breath — breathe out as you lift the weight, and breathe in as you lower it

 Avoid high-risk activities.

-- Stay away from activities that increase your risk of falling, like downhill skiing or horseback riding.
+- Stay away from activities that increase your risk of falling, like downhill skiing or horseback riding

-- Don't scuba dive while you're pregnant.
+- Don't scuba dive while you're pregnant

-Content last updated October 15, 2020
+Content last updated November 4, 2021

-This information on physical activity was adapted from materials from the 2008 Physical Activity Guidelines for Americans, the Office on Women’s Health, and National Institutes of Health Weight-control Information Network (WIN).
+This information on physical activity was adapted from materials from the Physical Activity Guidelines for Americans, the Office on Women’s Health, and National Institutes of Health Weight-control Information Network (WIN).